Monday 1 August 2011

 But on that day, my (mostly) sceptical colleagues played along with the whim and produced some interesting doings.
 Despite the apparent formlessness of everything that was happening, things were remarkably tied together (aside from Kirstin's proclivity towards the spool of string) by the voices that spluttered, delivered and refused the text.
 This is a text that rarely instructs you how to read, yet due to its delusions of mythology, it can often determine a particular, grandilquent and ultimately pathetic tone.
 But when someone like Jeremy Hardingham flicks through the pages, beginning with a cod Irish accent flattening into something which quite simply takes the piss, the joke of the matter really seeps out.

-be abandoned, it will always be abandoned because it can never be finished.
+This book shouldn't be read with reckless abandon, but it should be abandoned, it will always be abandoned because it can never be finished.
 A performance of it will always be an abandonment in some way.
 There was a point when Jeremy began reading, probably one of the most famous passages in the book, the tale of the Mookse and the Gripes, at which point he violently spat at it and flicked to another page.
 Afterwards he told me that he starting making some of it up whilst Kirstin tied him to the lecturn with string.

 Is it frustration? tedium? disgust? does the text agitate its reader as well as itself?
 I thought that this could be, out of all this impossibility, an entry point into a performance of Finnegans Wake.
 A series of abandonments, agitations and revulsions.
 As well as the love that is always there whenever someone generously offers to read it.